 A student who has been dismissed from the School of Nursing for academic failure or any other reason may request reinstatement by petitioning the School of Nursing's Admission, Progression, and Graduation Committee from the campus at which he or she was dismissed.
 Reinstatement by one campus is not binding on other campuses.
-This written request must be received by July 1 for fall reinstatement, April 1 for summer reinstatement, and October 1 for spring reinstatement.
-Reinstatement will be based on faculty recommendations at the time of dismissal, as well as on availability of resources.
+Written request must be received by July 1 for fall reinstatement, April 1 for summer reinstatement, and October 1 for spring reinstatement.
+Reinstatement will be based on faculty recommendations at the time of dismissal and proposed plan for future success, as well as on availability of resources.

 Students may progress to the next semester of courses upon the successful completion of all prior semester nursing courses designated on the campus enrolled.
-Students wishing exception to this practice must petition the admission, progression, and graduation committee.
+Students wishing exception to this practice must petition the Admission, Progression, and Graduation Committee.

 Reinstatement is not guaranteed, and no student may be reinstated more than once.
-A reinstated student will be dismissed upon failure (a grade of Cor lower) of one additional required course.
+A reinstated student will be dismissed upon failure (a grade of C or lower) of one additional required course.
 Students who are reinstated must adhere to the policies and curriculum of the School of Nursing that are in effect at the time of reinstatement.